rukohomini/frontend-javascript/0x04-TypeScript/task_0/README.md

-# Task 0 - TypeScript
+# TypeScript Task 0

+This project is part of the ALX Frontend JavaScript curriculum.
+It contains TypeScript code that:
+- Defines an interface `Student` with `firstName`, `lastName`, `age`, and `location`
-This project defines a `Student` interface, creates two students, stores them in an array, and renders a table using Vanilla JavaScript.
+- Creates two student objects and stores them in an array
+- Uses vanilla JavaScript to render a table displaying each student’s first name and location

+## Files
+- `js/main.ts`: Contains the TypeScript logic
+- `tsconfig.json`, `webpack.config.js`, `.eslintrc.js`, and `package.json`: Configuration files

+## Author
+Rukohomini